China Mobile blocked from offering phone service in US

 "Granting China Mobile's application would not be in the public interest," said FCC Chairman Ajit Pai.
 "There is a significant risk that the Chinese government would use China Mobile to conduct activities that would seriously jeopardize the national security, law enforcement, and economic interests of the United States."

-Commissioner Brendan Carr, a Republican, said the FCC should investigate whether other Chinese carriers that had been given permission to operate in the U.S. years ago, China Unicom and China Telecom, should have their authorizations revoked.
+Pai said during a press conference that the FCC was also looking at authorizations given years ago to two other Chinese carriers, China Unicom and China Telecom, for U.S. operations.
+Commissioner Brendan Carr, who, like Pai, is a Republican, had said earlier said the FCC should investigate whether China Unicom and China Telecom should have their authorizations revoked.

 Commissioner Jessica Rosenworcel, a Democrat, criticized the agency for not doing enough to protect U.S. networks, adding that Thursday's vote was just "performative security" on an application that had been on "permanent pause" and sitting around for more than eight years.